Vraiment/konvenience/README.md

 Konvenience
 -------------

-*Konvenience* is a small library aimed to implement a small subset of Kotlin's standard "scope functions".
+This is a small library of extension convenience extension methods inspired on the ones present in the [Kotlin standard library](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/index.html).

 ## How to use it

-Just add the namespace to your project:
+Add the namespace to your project:

 ```
 using Konvenience;
 ```
-## How to use them?

-All of these are extension methods, so they even work with `null` values!
-Just remember, for all these functions the second argument cannot be null.
+That's it, now you can use the available extension methods.

+## Available extension methods

+### Common

+These methods are available to all objects.

-### `T Also<T>(this T, Action<T>)`
+#### `T Also<T>(this T, Action<T>)`

 Executes the given action with the input object and returns the object itself.